Please keep in mind that you are responsible for reading all adjoining links on our web pages.

 other delivery service, or via electronic funds transfer (EFT).
 In many cases, our office has received an award letter

-from an external organization and we used it to update the anticipated award to the student's account.
+from an external organization and we used it to update the anticipated award to the student's financial aid package.
 The awarding

 organization or individual may require some sort of verification of the intended recipient's: grade point average,